3450 Forestdale Drive, Burlington, NC

 How do dental sealants work?

 We use dental sealants as an extra layer of protection for your child’s teeth.
 They help prevent tooth decay.
 Your dentist will apply the sealants to your child’s molars in one visit.
-The material is like a gel that sets on the teeth and adds a clear, thin layer of film to discourage bacteria from taking hold.
-It is very safe for young patients and is not permanent.
-The process is painless.

 Schedule a Pediatric Dental Exam Today